-Alexander parrot(Psittacula Eupatria)
+alexander parrot(Psittacula Eupatria)

 It is a parrot species belonging to the Psittacidae family.
 The Alexander Parrot is endangered.
-Apart from Turkey, this parrot species, which is seen primarily in Asian countries, is also seen in Alexander, Afghanistan and India.
+Apart from Turkey, this parrot species, which is seen primarily in Asian countries, is also seen in Pakistan, Afghanistan and India.
 This species, which is called Alien New Species (Neozoon) according to other parrot species belonging to its family, is seen in Cologne, Germany, London, England, Tokyo, Japan, and New York, United States.
 Compared to other parrot species, Alexander parrots are resistant to cold.

 Alexander’s Parrot Sound and Curvy Chirping